jorgeberrizbeitia/cloudinary-mern-stack/README.md

   const uploadData = new FormData(); // images and other files need to be sent to the backend in a FormData uploadData.append("image", event.target.files[0]);
   //                   |
-  //     this name needs to match the name used in the middleware => uploader.single("image")
+  //     this name needs to match the name used in the middleware in the backend => uploader.single("image")

   try {
-    const response = await uploadImageService(uploadData);
+    const response = axios.post("http://localhost:5005/api/upload", uploadData)
+    // !IMPORTANT: Adapt the request structure to the one in your proyect (services, .env, auth, etc...)

     // or below line if not using services
     // const response = await axios.post(`${process.env.REACT_APP_SERVER_URL}/upload`, uploadData)